 In 1680, Jacobus Dissius married Pieter van Ruijven's daughter, Magdalena.
 Dissius was registered in the Guild of Saint Luke as a bookbinder. hE ran a bookshop on 32 Markt Square in Delft called Het Gulden ABC (The Golden ABC).
 The shop (above middle),which still stands today, was given to him by his father.
 (Image courtesy of Pieter Haringsma)

-The whereabouts of the remaining works which have survived to this day but were not listed in the auction catalogue is lost in time.
+The whereabouts of the remaining works, which have survived to this day but were not listed in the auction catalogue, are lost in time.
 Some turned up well into the 19th century.
 Three works listed in the catalogue have vanished since completely (see below no. 3 and 32 or 33).
-After the sale, most of the paintings, like Vermeer's name, vanished until the mid 1800s.
-In those times a few were given different signatures to augment their commercial value.
+After the sale, most of the paintings, like Vermeer's name, were lost until the mid 1800s.
+In those times a few paintings were given different signatures to increase their commercial value.

 But it was John Michael Montias, an American economist turned art history expert, who, a century after Bredius, went back to the Delft archive and discovered not only that Bredius had overlooked one Vermeer listed in that 1683 inventory (he had noted only 19 works) but that the collection had not been formed by Dissius at all.
 The inventory was of the estate and property due to Jacobus Abrahamsz.
 Dissius on his own account inherited as the result of the death of Juffr.
 Magdalena van Ruijven, Dissius's wife, who had died on 16 June 1682.
 Magdalena van Ruijven was not yet twenty-seven when she died and had married Dissius only two years earlier.
 There can be little doubt that the twenty paintings by Vermeer bequeathed to Dissius were part of Magdalena's own inheritance from her father, Pieter Claesz. van Ruijven."4